-Note: This figure plots means of 401(k) contributions (employer + employee) within \$1,000 salary bins, and fits separate linear regressions to the data below and above the \$50,000 HSA match discontinuity.
+Notes: This figure plots means of 401(k) contributions (employer + employee) within \$1,000 salary bins and fits separate linear regressions to the data below and above the \$50,000 HSA match discontinuity.
 Data includes both employee-only and family coverage.
 There is a strong, positive relationship between salary and 401(k) contributions, and no perceptible jump in the regression function at the HSA match discontinuity.
 This pattern suggests there is no crowd-out of 401(k) saving from the exogenous increase in HSA funds at a \$50,000 salary level.

-and Tobacman 2009) or simultaneously holding both high-interest credit card debt and low-yield assets (Gross and Souleles 2002).
-These empirical anomalies may ultimately stem from psychological factors like salience (Bordalo, Gennaioli and Shleifer 2013), rational inattention (Koszegi and Matejka 2020), or gaps in financial literacy (Hastings, Madrian and Skimmyhorn 2013; Lusardi and Mitchell 2014).
+(Bordalo, Gennaioli, and Shleifer 2013), rational inattention (Kőszegi and Matějka 2020), or gaps in financial literacy (Hastings, Madrian, and Skimmyhorn 2013; Lusardi and Mitchell 2014).

 Mistaken beliefs about the rules of HSAs are another possible explanation.
 One might suspect that many consumers believe that HSA money does not roll over each year and is lost if not spent, like an FSA.
 In that case, one would expect a spike in withdrawals in the last months of the year.
-Appendix E shows this pattern is not observed, however.
+Online Appendix E shows this pattern is not observed, however.
 In fact, withdrawals are lowest in the final months of each year.
 The lower amount of withdrawals in the last quarter also holds when controlling for the level of existing HSA balances.
 The estimates are precise and provide strong evidence against the hypothesis that people believe that HSA funds expire.

 It is possible that consumers are unaware of some of the HSA's more obscure rules, though, such as the ability to withdraw HSA money to finance past health care expenses or to finance consumption besides health care at age 65 without penalty.
-Such mistaken beliefs likely reflect "mental gaps" rather than standard search frictions in the terminology of Handel and Schwartzstein (2018).
+Such mistaken beliefs likely reflect mental gaps rather than standard search frictions, in the terminology of Handel and Schwartzstein (2018).
 Information about the rules of HSAs is not particularly costly to acquire given the many resources freely available online.

 Finally, liquidity constraints represent a potential mechanism for the high MPC.
-If people are unable to borrow at the risk-free rate and instead only have access to credit at much higher rates (e.g. credit card debt), then immediately withdrawing HSA funds may be optimal.
-Survey data from the Federal Reserve and detailed interviews have documented many middle-income households struggle to finance emergency expenses of \$400, well below the minimum deductible in a HDHP (Board of Governors 2014; Morduch and Schneider 2017).
+If people are unable to borrow at the risk-free rate and instead only have access to credit at much higher rates (e.g., credit card debt), then immediately withdrawing HSA funds may be optimal.
+Survey data from the Federal Reserve and detailed interviews have documented many middle-income households struggle to finance emergency expenses of \$400, well below the minimum deductible in an HDHP (Board of Governors 2014, Morduch and Schneider 2017).
 Ericson and Sydnor (2018) highlight the importance of borrowing constraints in rationalizing choices for lower deductible insurance plans that would otherwise appear to be dominated by a higher deductible plan.

 To explore this mechanism, I exploit the concentrated timing of the employer's HSA contributions to test whether health spending jumps in the month that the employer's contribution is deposited.
 Under one version of liquidity constraints, employees may delay care if they are unable to finance it without the employer's HSA contribution.
-Perhaps surprisingly, there is no evidence of "excess sensitivity" of health spending to the employer's HSA contributions within the year.
-Appendix E provides additional details of this analysis.
+Perhaps surprisingly, there is no evidence of excess sensitivity of health spending to the employer's HSA contributions within the year.
+Online Appendix E provides additional details of this analysis.